NinoFVal/HTML-CSS-Project/README.md

 - Rowdies is the heading font for this website. it was chosen for its straight lines and sharp edges.
 - Poppins was chosen for the content of the page because of its sharp lines and its pairing to Rowdies.
-- san-seraf is the fallback font incase either of the main fonts fail to be imported from Google fonts.
+- san-seraf is the fallback font in case either of the main fonts fail to be imported from Google fonts.

 ## Features